Skip to content

 Provider Setup

-Recommended setup is Ollama as the primary provider, with LM Studio and llama.cpp as alternatives.
-Any OpenAI-compatible server (vLLM, LocalAI, KoboldCPP) also works once configured.
-This guide reflects v0.6.x behavior.
+Recommended setup is Ollama as the primary local provider, with LM Studio and llama.cpp as local alternatives. vLLM, LocalAI, and KoboldCPP also work once configured.

 Install Ollama Client from the Chrome Web Store.